clfs/oat/README.md

 TBD
 ```

+## Documentation
+Run `cargo doc` from the repository root to generate documentation.
+Use the
+`--open`` flag to automatically open the documentation in your browser.

 ## Contributing
 Pull requests are welcome.
 For major changes, open an issue first to discuss
 what you'd like to change.